KorfLab/SABR/NOTES.md

 NOTES: Spliced Alignment Bakeoff
 ================================

+Getting inconsistent errors with bbmap.
+Maybe something to do with the indexes being built and rebuilt.

 ## Contact Authors for Best Parameters ##

 Probably should do the whole thing with both optimized and default parameters.